Home » School Climate & Culture » School Crisis Toolkit – After an Incident

 • American Psychological Association – This link has information regarding “What are common reaction and response to a disaster?”, “How do I cope?”.
 There are also links to featured topics for further research.

-• California Center of Excellence for Trauma Informed Care – This website provides many resources for responsiveness to different types of trauma, including violence, disasters, death, etc. This is a great one to share with your school psychologists, counselors, and other support personnel.
+• Trauma Informed California – This website provides many resources for responsiveness to different types of trauma, including violence, disasters, death, etc. This is a great one to share with your school psychologists, counselors, and other support personnel.

 4. Provide Human Resources support